conduktor/conduktor-docs/docs/platform/support/important-notices.md

 ### Important change when updating to Conduktor 1.15.0 (May 15, 2023)

-Note that in Conduktor 1.15.0, the Testing application will no longer be started by default.
-If you wish to start Testing alongside the Platform, you must start Conduktor using an explicit environment variable.
+Note that in Conduktor 1.15.0, the Testing application will no longer be started by default on our on-premise deployment.
+It's still available on our Cloud version.
+If you wish to start Testing alongside the Platform on-premise, you must start Conduktor using an explicit environment variable.

 **How to start Platform with Testing?**